 Dev-TE@M Project Members

-Tim Boerst is a Professor of Clinical Practice at the University of Michigan School of Education.
+Tim Boerst is a Professor of Clinical Practice at the University of Michigan (U-M) School of Education.
 His work supports the development and assessment of beginning teachers who are pedagogically skilled, subject-matter serious, and professionally committed to the learning of every student.
-In 15 years of elementary school teaching, Tim earned and renewed National Board Certification as a Middle Childhood Generalist, held multiple leadership positions in the National Council of Teachers of Mathematics, and developed scholarship focused on mathematics teaching practice through the Center for Proficiency in Teaching Mathematics at U-M and the Carnegie Foundation.
+Over 15 years of elementary school teaching, Boerst earned and renewed National Board Certification as a Middle Childhood Generalist, held multiple leadership positions in the National Council of Teachers of Mathematics, and developed scholarship focused on mathematics teaching practice through the Center for Proficiency in Teaching Mathematics at U-M and the Carnegie Foundation.
 He studies teacher preparation and professional development, working in program and course design, teaching mathematics methods courses, and leading projects funded by NSF and IES focused on creating professional development materials and assessments of teaching practice.
-Tim has played a key role in the redesign of UM’s elementary teacher education programs: first as Coordinator of Settings for Teaching and Learning, then as Assessment Coordinator, and now as Chair of the Elementary Teacher Education Program.
-Tim earned a PhD in Teacher Education and an MA in Mathematics Education from the University of Michigan.
+Boerst has played a key role in the redesign of U-M’s elementary teacher education programs: first as coordinator of Settings for Teaching and Learning, then as assessment coordinator, and as chair of the Elementary Teacher Education Program.
+Boerst earned a PhD in teacher education and an MA in mathematics education from the University of Michigan.
 In 2012, he received the Early Career Award for Distinguished Contributions to Teaching, Service, and Scholarship from the Association of Mathematics Teacher Educators.

-Kara Suzuka is an assistant specialist at the University of Hawaii at Manoa.
-Kara is also the STEM liaison for the STEM Pre-Academy at University of Hawaii.
-As part of the Office of the Vice President for Research and Innovation, she forges partnerships within University of Hawaii, with public schools and teachers, and among others who support and serve Hawaii’s teachers and students.
-She is also working with the STEM Pre-Academy’s extended ohana to build new resources for teachers.
+Kara Suzuka is an assistant specialist with the Curriculum Research & Development Group at the University of Hawaii at Manoa.
 Her research centers on the development of resources for the study and improvement of teaching and teacher education, including the ways in which records of practice and technology can be used as tools for systematic inquiry and professional learning.
-She was the co-principal investigator for the mod4 materials development project and is principal investigator for the Dev-TE@M project.
-Both projects share a focus on creating educational materials for elementary teachers that are designed to help teachers further develop their mathematical knowledge and skills for teaching.
-She is also the projects director for the Brandon Center Digital Archive, a repository focused on bringing together multimedia records of teaching and learning practices and making them available for education and research.
+She has been a co-principal investigator on several NSF grants, including the mod4 materials development project, the Design of Research-in-Instruction Laboratories (RI-Labs) project, and the DTE project.
+These projects share a focus on creating educational materials and experiences for teachers that are designed to help them further develop their mathematical knowledge and skills for teaching.
+Suzuka has also been the co-principal investigator for the Qualitative Data Reuse project funded by the Institute of Museum and Library Services (IMLS) to study the development and re-use of classroom records of practice – particularly classroom videos – in the field of education.
 Her Ph.D. in curriculum, teaching, and educational policy is from Michigan State University.

 Kristine Auwers, email@example.com